 Most of the following DAAP scholarships have an online application process.
 With one application you can apply for all college-wide scholarships.
-The application is available here.
 Your application must be submitted by March 15.
-Please make sure you are eligible for the awards by reading the information posted on each scholarship's webpage.
-Students should submit FAFSA information to UC if one of the elligibility requirements of the scholarship is financial need.
+Students should submit FAFSA information to UC if one of the eligibility requirements of the scholarship is financial need.

-These scholarships are available to students currently enrolled at DAAP; incoming freshman or transfer students are not elligible.
+These scholarships are available to students currently enrolled at DAAP; incoming freshman or transfer students are not eligible.

 Sponsored by the DAAP Alumni Association, this scholarship is available to current pre-juniors and juniors enrolled full-time in DAAP programs.

 The Phyllis C. Finch Fund was established to provide scholarship support for DAAP students.

 This scholarship was established to benefit a full-time undergraduate DAAP student who is an established resident of Ohio.

 Several scholarships are available to DAAP undergraduate students who are sophomore level and above.
 Qualified applicants will have demonstrated academic ability, with a 3.0 or higher cumulative average and financial need.